Ulmus × hollandica: Notable trees

 With a girth of 6.9 m (22.6 ft) and a height of 40 m, the Ulmus × hollandica hybrid elm on Great Saling Green, Great Saling, near Braintree, Essex, reckoned at least 350 years old, was reputedly the largest elm in England, before succumbing to Dutch Elm Disease in the 1980s; Elwes and Henry (1913) misidentified it as U. nitens (Ulmus minor).

 Examples of mature survivors in the East Anglian hybridisation zone include those near Royston, Hertfordshire, designated 'Elm of the Year, 2004' by Das Ulmen Büro.
 An example of the weeping form survives at Actons Farm, Sawbridgeworth, Hertfordshire.

 There are two notable TROBI Champion trees in the British Isles, one at Little Blakenham, Suffolk, measuring 160 cm d.b.h. in 2008, the other at Nounsley, Essex, 17 m high by 150 cm d.b.h. in 2005.

+A large old Ulmus × hollandica in Pioneer Park, Agassiz, British Columbia (2023, about 40 m tall, bole-girth 6 m), is believed to have been planted c.1870.

 The so-called W. G. Grace Elm, a majestic spreading hybrid (labelled just "Dutch elm"), the last survivor (2009) of a ring of elms round East Oval, Ballarat, Victoria, was reputedly planted by W. G. Grace himself in 1874 during a tour by the England cricket team.
 It has been shown, however, to date from 1900.
 'W. G. G.' had attained a spread round the middle of 31 m by 1982.

 Cultivars

 At least 40 cultivars have been recorded, although some may not have survived Dutch elm disease:

-Others provisionally identified as Ulmus × hollandica include 'Scampstoniensis' and 'Virens (by Green); 'Purpurea' and 'Louis van Houtte' (by F. J. Fontaine); 'Escaillard' and 'Hillieri' (by Buisman); 'Rugosa Pendula' (by Arnold and Morton arboreta); and Späth's 'Fastigiata Glabra' (by Melville).
+Others provisionally identified as Ulmus × hollandica include 'Scampstoniensis' and 'Virens' (by Green); 'Purpurea' and 'Louis van Houtte' (by F. J. Fontaine); 'Escaillard' and 'Hillieri' (by Buisman); 'Rugosa Pendula' (by Arnold and Morton arboreta); and Späth's 'Fastigiata Glabra' (by Melville).
 Cultivars at one time or another identified as U. × hollandica, but which may have suffered misidentification through confusion with U. glabra Huds. cultivars that share the same name include 'Fastigiata Glabra', 'Fastigiata Macrophylla', 'Latifolia', and 'Rugosa'.
 In the 19th century and early 20th, Ulmus × hollandica cultivars (as well as those of wych elm) were often grouped under Ulmus montana.